timetoady/timetoady.gihub.io/_posts/2020-9-10-Advanced-Functions.md

 * ### [An explanation on scope using metaphor, and closures](#scopes)
 * ### [A brief tread into spread operators, and how they're handy](#spread)

 <a name="recursion"></a>

-## Recursion: That which repeats on itself
+## Recursion: that which repeats on itself

 For me, the trick to understanding the concept of recursion is greatly aided by first latching onto what it means to be "recursive."
 In general, if something is *recursive*, that means it's characterized by something repeating: something happening again and again.